 THPRD is committed to providing a fun, memorable, and safe camp experience.
-We will be continuously monitoring state and federal guidelines and will adapt our programs as needed to ensure the safety of all participants.
+We will be monitoring state and federal guidelines and will adapt our programs, as needed, to ensure the safety of all participants.
 We will communicate any changes to families as guidelines are updated.

 Frequently Asked Questions

 What kind of modifications will be made to camps?

 We will be maintaining smaller, stable group sizes.
 Each camp will have a maximum of 20 campers in a pod with the same staff during the camp.
 We will be selecting activities based on the ability to maintain physical distancing and reduce touchpoints.
 Modifications will be made to our drop-off & pick-up schedules to stagger the flow of traffic.

 What inclement weather plans are in place for outdoor camps?